 Sidewalk slip and fall accidents happen all the time, and depending on the nature and location of the incident, the injured individual may be able to claim resulting damages from their injury from either public or private entities.

-Read on to learn more about which situations may create a possible personal injury case and how a personal injury attorney might approach the scenario.
+Read on to learn more about which situations may create a possible personal injury case and how a slip and fall attorney might approach the scenario.

 Determining Ownership and Duty of Care for a Sidewalk